labanskoller/hackeriet_blog/_posts/2020-05-23-packaging-rust-part-II.md

 together with a [series file](https://salsa.debian.org/rust-team/debcargo-conf/-/blob/master/src/lexical-core/debian/patches/series) that just lists what order to patches should be applied in.

-And that enables us to upgrade the `static_assertions` package to version 1.1.0 without breaking any other package.
+That enables us to upgrade the `static_assertions` package to version 1.1.0 without breaking any other package.